YangQingGuoCCZU/DeepAIP/README.md

 ## 4.2 Extract features

 1. Extract Prot-T5 feature: cd to the DeepAIP/code dictionary,
-and run "python3 prot-t5_feature_encoding.py",
-the Prot-T5 feature will be extracted.
+and run "python3 prot-t5_feature_encoding.py",the Prot-T5 feature will be extracted.

 ## 4.3 Train and test